State-feedback Abstractions for Optimal Control of Piecewise-affine Systems: Building symbolic abstractions with affine-feedback controllers

 Multiplying this inequality to the right by $\Theta$ and to the left by $\Theta^\top$ yields~\eqref{eq:opt_prob_cnstr}.
 The minimization over $\widetilde{\J}$ ensures $\max_{x\in\B_s}\J(x,\kappa(x))=\widetilde{\J}$, concluding the proof. \end{proof}

 The convex optimization problem \eqref{eq:opt_prob_obj}-\eqref{eq:opt_prob_cnstr} is the core of our methodology.
 It not only provides an efficient way (by semi-definite programming) to determine whether there exists a controller~\eqref{eq:control} taking all states from $\B_s$ to $\B_f$ fulfilling the system requirements but also provides a tight upper-bound $\widetilde{\J}$ on the stage cost $\J(x,u)$.
-The tightness of this upper-bound is ensured by the fact that all mathematical steps employed in the proof of Theorem~\ref{theo:th1} and Corollary~\ref{coro:opt_prob_cost} preserves equivalence between statements (e.g., Schur Complement Lemma, S-procedure with $N=1$, congruent transformations).
+The tightness of this upper-bound is ensured by the fact that all mathematical steps employed in the proof of Theorem~\ref{theo:th1} and Corollary~\ref{coro:opt_prob_cost} preserves equivalence between statements (e.g., Schur Complement Lemma, S-procedure with $N=1$, congruence transformations).

-Finally, notice that the upper bound $\widetilde{\J}$ verifies condition~\eqref{eq:costs_relation} and allows the use of Theorem~\ref{theo:Lyapunov-like} to determine a Lyapunov-like function for system~\eqref{eq:pwaffinesys} with cost~\eqref{eq:cost} when a Lyapunov-like function for the symbolic system $\widetilde{\Sys}$ with transition cost $\widetilde{\J}$ is provided.
+Finally, notice that the upper bound $\widetilde{\J}$ {is a cost function verifying the condition of Theorem~\ref{theo:Lyapunov-like}, allowing to use it} to determine a Lyapunov-like function for system~\eqref{eq:pwaffinesys} with cost~\eqref{eq:cost} when a Lyapunov-like function for the symbolic system $\widetilde{\Sys}$ with transition cost $\widetilde{\J}$ is provided.